Skip to main content

 Written by Rob Schumacher

-Does the 31-day waiting period apply to everyone?
+When can the 31-day waiting period be waived?

-What happens if I were to become seriously ill or have a major accident during the waiting period?
+What happens if a serious illness or major accident occurs during the waiting period?

-Can I submit claims that occurred during the waiting period after it is over?
+Can claims for health issues that began during the waiting period be submitted after it ends?

-What happens after the 31-day waiting period is over?
+What happens after the 31-day waiting period ends?

 Did this answer your question?